Declan Lowney

 Declan Lowney (born 23 April 1960) is an Irish television and film director.
-Known initially for directing musical events such as the 1988 Eurovision Song Contest, Lowney is perhaps best known for his work on Irish and British television comedies such as Cold Feet, Little Britain and Father Ted for which he was awarded a BAFTA Award in 1995.
+Known initially for directing musical events such as the 1988 Eurovision Song Contest, Lowney has also directed Irish and British television comedies, including Cold Feet and Little Britain.
+He won a BAFTA Award in 1995 for directing Father Ted.
 He was awarded a second BAFTA Award in 2006 for his work on BBC comedy Help.

 He has directed two feature films, Wild About Harry in 2000, and Alan Partridge: Alpha Papa in 2013.

 Background

 Lowney was born in Wexford in County Wexford, Ireland on 23 April 1960.
 At the age of 12, he began using his uncle's Super 8 camera to make short films, and became the winner of local amateur film competitions.
 His parents wanted him to go into a career in law, but he decided to continue making films instead.
 In 1977, he directed The Rose that Bloomed, a documentary film about the 25th Wexford Film Festival.